Home → Agricultural/Woods Wage Surveys

 Maine law requires that the Center for Workforce Research and Information (CWRI) holds any information on employment and rates of pay provided by specific employers strictly confidential.
 Under the provisions of federal law, data on individual firms gathered for statistical purposes through state-federal cooperative programs cannot be made public by CWRI.
 You can find occupation specific information through the Occupational Employment Statistics (OES) program which publishes hourly earnings data by occupation, and the Quarterly Census of Employment and Wages (QCEW) program which produces average weekly wages by industry.

 - Is there any other way to provide the information?

-Instead of completing the standard survey form, you may also elect to send in a computer printout that includes job titles and wages.
-We do not require names of employees or SSN and all the information you provide is held confidential.
-You may always contact firstname.lastname@example.org or call (207) 621-5176 to discuss alternative methods.
+Instead of completing the survey form, you may elect to send a computer printout or spreadsheet that includes job titles and wage rates.
+We do not require employee names or personal information.
+All Information you provide is confidential.

 - If the survey is voluntary, why should I provide data?